rsclg/RscTinyMceZUpAll/README.md

 Dependency
 ----------

-- All dependent plugins from [TinyMceBundleAll](https://github.com/cliffparnitzky/TinyMceBundleAll) have to be installed.
+All dependent plugins from [TinyMceBundleAll](https://github.com/cliffparnitzky/TinyMceBundleAll) and [rsclg/tiny-mce-triathlon-icons](https://packagist.org/packages/rsclg/tiny-mce-triathlon-icons) have to be installed.

 Screenshot